CarbonLDP/carbonldp-js-sdk/doc/README.md

 Class( request:XMLHttpRequest )
 ```

-Signature that only works when working in a Browser.
+Signature that only works in a Browser.

 *Parameters*